frankvdh/PdfLinedTables/README.md

 -----

 You need JDK 21 (or higher) and [Maven 3](https://maven.apache.org/) to build this project.
-This is higher than the PDFBOX project itself.
+This is a later version than the PDFBOX project requires.

 Support
 -------